 The structural reassurance

-The closure-of-exposure benefit is what LPC produces structurally: a finished outcome on the disclosed period.
-Without LPC, Penbury-Estate would carry indeterminate long-tail exposure under section 36 (up to 20 years on a deliberate characterisation) for life.
-With LPC, the past is settled and the future is clean.
-The reassurance is operational, not abstract; it shows up in lower regulatory-engagement complexity, lower Connect-system risk-rating, and lower carrying anxiety on the landlord's part.
+That is what LPC produces: a finished outcome on the disclosed period.
+Without it, Penbury-Estate would carry indeterminate long-tail exposure under section 36 (up to 20 years on a deliberate characterisation) for life.
+With it, the past is settled and the future is clean.
+The reassurance is operational, not abstract: lower regulatory complexity, a lower Connect-system risk-rating, and a good deal less to worry about.

 When the strategic logic points the other way

-The five rationales above converge on the voluntary-disclosure recommendation for the typical landlord profile.
-Four situations point the other way; the strategic logic favours a different route or a delayed engagement.
+For a typical landlord profile the five rationales converge on voluntary disclosure.
+Four situations point the other way, towards a different route or a delayed engagement.

 - Deliberate-and-concealed behaviour with criminal-prosecution exposure.
 The appropriate route is the Contractual Disclosure Facility under Code of Practice 9 with specialist tax-investigation counsel.
 CDF confers criminal-prosecution immunity for the conduct described in the formal admission.
 LPC does not.
 Filing LPC for deliberate-and-concealed conduct can give HMRC the evidential foundation for a parallel criminal investigation.